SPARC-FAIR-Codeathon/sparc-spy/README.md

     <td><a href="tutorials/tutorial_5_into_the_flow.ipynb">
     Tutorial 5:
     </a></td>
-    <td> **Into the flow** - In this tutorial we show how sparc-imp can be used with existing tools such as sparc-flow to simplify visualisation workflows.
+    <td> **Into the flow** - In this tutorial we show how sparc-fold can be used with existing tools such as sparc-flow to simplify visualisation workflows.
   </tr>
   <tr>
     <td><a href="tutorials/tutorial_6_mapping_new_data.ipynb">